ReadingTheDocumentation/DecodeThis/README.md

 I initially wrote the code across several files that looked back at a new Class created when the dom loaded, and the API request fired.
 I had a JS file for all user inputs, one for rendering modals, and a couple of others that, looking back, didn't make a lot of sense.

 After getting the app fully functional, I quickly realized that there was no good way to write tests in Mocha for the app.
 As this is one of my first projects, the goal was to have a total Mocha Test Suite prospective employers could look at it.
-Enter TIGR
+Enter TIGR:

 -TIGR
     - A close friend of mine who works in biotech told me about his team's term TIGR or Test Induced Greater Refactoring.
-I ended up moving nearly the entire app into a single class that's created upon an API call -- now I can write a test that makes a version of the app by creating a new course with know data.
+I ended up moving nearly the entire app into a single class that's created upon an API call -- now I can write a test that makes a version of the app by creating a new course with known data.

 -Val Reviews Code
     - Luckily my sister is a fantastic coder and lives nearby.
 I asked her for a code review, and we did a deep dive into the code.
 You can take a look at it here.
-A lot of it came down to patterns - making my code more self-documenting and adding in patterns the like using the escape key to close a modal.
+A lot of it came down to patterns - making my code more self-documenting and adding in common ui design patterns the like using the escape key to close a modal.
 I can't understate how helpful this code review was for my troubleshooting.
 Naming conventions and patterns are EVERYTHING.

 ### Road Map